 I am constantly wondering what it means to be a feminist.
 I thought it was merely the idea that women should be equal to men.
 However, there are so many variations of this simple first embodiment, I mean we are in the FOURTH wave of feminism currently.

 This current wave is about justice for women, but I guess my issue with feminism in the first place is not the idea behind it or the reason for it, but the fact that so many people think of it differently.
-I see it as respect, justice, and equality for everyone through a feminist lens that would be strictly for women.
+I see it as respect, justice, and equality for everyone.
 But, what if someone else sees it differently are they not a feminist because they don’t agree with me?

 “Women don’t act as one.
 The question is why so many people are still surprised that they don’t” -Susan Chira